Spectrum

 I also use the Rosco Color Correction Kit on almost every project I shoot.
 Every time I prepare a scene for a photo shoot, I use the filters in the kit to adjust the color temperature of the lights based on my white balance.
 This technique allows me to deliver my client the best of the best, while also saving me time in my editing workflow.

-To see more of Pedro’s work, make sure to follow him on Instagram - @pedrowazzan - or visit his website: pedrowazzan.com.
-If you’d like to learn more about the gel kits Pedro used, visit the Filter Kit and Flash Pack Product Page on the Rosco website.
+To see more of Pedro’s work, make sure to follow @pedrowazzan on Instagram or visit his website: pedrowazzan.com.
+If you’d like to learn more about the gel kits Pedro used, visit the Filter Kit Product Page on the Rosco website.